Cary Wigington represents clients in the following practice areas:

 Cary was admitted to practice law in Texas in 1979, and is also admitted to practice in the United States District Court for the Northern and Eastern Districts of Texas, United States Court of Appeals Fifth District, United States Tax Court and the Supreme Court of the United States.

-Cary has always been active in charitable and service organizations.
+Cary is a native of Dallas, and is married with children and grandchildren.
+He has always been active in charitable and service organizations.
 Past and present participation include the Dallas Junior Chamber of Commerce, Boy Scouts of America, Christian Community Action, Pediplace, and Rotary International.
 Although Cary has served in a number of leadership positions, he is more interested in hands on involvement and has participated in a number of volunteer construction projects domestically and outside of the U.S.

-Although not currently flying, Cary holds an Airline Transport Pilot rating and numerous instructor ratings, and has flown most of the United States and the Caribbean for pleasure or while working as a pilot.
-Fascinated with tools and all things mechanical, away from the office there is always an ongoing DIY project.
+Although no longer flying, Cary holds an Airline Transport Pilot rating, numerous instructor ratings, and has flown most of the United States and the Caribbean for pleasure or while working as a commercial pilot.
+Like many pilots, Cary is an avid do it yourselfer.
+Aside from participation in community projects, the most recent project was a five year home remodeling project.